GED Alternatives-What State Has The Easiest GED Test

 Free GED Prep & Practice Tests

-You are also welcome to use our free practice tests to see which subject fields you need to focus on most.
-Please be aware that practice tests should not be used for studying certain fields but just to check if you understand the matter and that they do not cover all GED topics.
-For that, go to Onsego Online GED Classes.
+You are also welcome to use our free GED practice tests to see which subject fields you need to focus on most.
+For full coverage of all GED topics, go to Onsego Online GED Classes.

 The GED test can only be taken on a computer, whereas the HiSET is offered both on paper and on a computer (except in New Jersey and West Virginia, where only computer-based testing is available).